DSSG-Firebird/interactive-map/Main%20Map%20Files/README_index.md

 ========

 That’s the end!
 Thanks for reading!
 Explore the comments in the code, and change things, break things to find out how they work, and Google everything.
-There are tons of tutorials out there that explain how things like this work, and they helped me as I was writing it too.
-This can definitely be modified and improved in many, many ways, and I encourage you to find them, and fork the Github repo with your modifications and improvements.
+There are tons of tutorials out there that explain how things like this work, and they helped me as I was writing it too. <br>

+<br>This can definitely be modified and improved in many, many ways, and I encourage you to find them, and fork the Github repo with your modifications and improvements.

 <br><br><br><br>